PEM--/grunt-phonegapsplash/README.md

 Create [PhoneGap](http://phonegap.com/) splashscreens from a single PNG file.

+As of 0.3.X, Cordova / PhoneGap have changed their directory and naming conventions so that it fits better the targeted platforms.
+This plugin is adapted to the new file structure to ease integration.
+Check former release  0.1.Xif you are still on Cordova / PhoneGap 0.2.X releases.

 ![Build flow](https://raw.github.com/PEM--/grunt-phonegapsplash/master/doc/flowchart.png "Build flow")

 > In bold, the chart represents the user provided options.
 Normal texts are the generated sub file paths.